Social Work at South Elgin High School

 Some of the most common issues that we encounter include:

 - Personal: Extreme feelings of worry, stress, anger, frustration, sadness, depression, confusion (confidential)

-- Social: Conflict with a teacher, friend, student; concern for a friend; a break-up; a place to work things out with another student (confidential)
+- Social: Conflict with a teacher, friend, or student; concern for a friend; a break-up; a place to work things out with another student (confidential)

 - Family: Serious conflict or concern for a relative, family crisis (illness, incarceration, death), kicked out of home, desire to run away, domestic violence between parents, divorce/separation of parents (confidential)

 - Knowledge of an unsafe situation at school

 - Someone is hurting or going to hurt you